fbpx

 Chamise is native to California and northern Baja California below about 6000 feet (2000 m).
 It is the most abundant species in the widespread California chaparral, often occurring in single-species stands, especially on south-facing slopes.
 It occurs throughout the range of chaparral – in foothills and mountains from the California-Oregon border into Baja, California.

-In the Reserve, chamise is restricted to the band of “mixed chaparral” that occurs on the upper slopes above the sage scrub and below the houses.
-In mixed chaparral, chamise is one of several drought-tolerant evergreen shrubs, including wart-stemmed ceanothus (Ceanothus verrucosis), lemonade berry (Rhus integrefolia) and mission manzanita (Xylococcus bicolor).
-Except when blooming, individuals blend into the tapestry of chaparral species.
+In the Reserve, chamise is found in the band of chaparral that occurs on the upper slopes above the sage scrub and below the houses.
+Here, chamise is one of several drought-tolerant evergreen shrubs, including wart-stemmed ceanothus (Ceanothus verrucosis), lemonade berry (Rhus integrefolia), Nuttall’s scrub oak (Quercus dumosa), and mission manzanita (Xylococcus bicolor), that blend into the tapestry of chaparral species.
 Chamise is rarely found in the sage scrub below.
-It can best be viewed closely from the higher spots such as Santa Florencia overlook, the top of Annie’s Canyon and the Solana Hills access road (temporarily closed during the I-5 widening).
+It can best be viewed closely from the higher spots such as Santa Florencia overlook, the top of Annie’s Canyon and the Solana Hills access road.

 Classification 2,11,27

-Chamise is a dicot angiosperm in the rose family, Rosaceae.
+Chamise (Adenostoma fasciculatum) is a dicot angiosperm, in the rose family, Rosaceae.
 This is a variable family.44 Plants generally have bisexual flowers that are radially symmetrical with five petals and five to numerous, spirally arranged stamens.

 The rose family includes many commercial plants including fruits such as plums, peaches, apples and strawberries, and ornamentals such as roses and pyracantha.
-Of the nine species in the rose family in the Reserve,48 the most frequently encountered is toyon (Heteromeles arbutifolia).
+There are nine species i in the Reserve;48 the most frequently encountered is toyon (Heteromeles arbutifolia).

 Chamise is one of two species within the genus Adenostoma2,306 and the only one in the Reserve.48 Three varieties of chamise are currently accepted, distinguished on the basis of plant height, and leaf size and shape.
-I have examined only a few individuals and they fell in the range of overlap between var. fasciculatum and var. obtusifolium, tending toward the latter, but I have not had enough experience with this species to hazard a determination.
+I have examined only a few individuals and they fell in the range of overlap between var. fasciculatum and var. obtusifolium.

 Jepson eFlora Taxon Page